brentkearney/workshops/README.md

 # Workshops

 "Workshops" is a web-based conference/workshop management application, built with [Ruby on Rails](http://rubyonrails.org).
 A _workshop_ is like a conference, only with less people, typically experts in a subject domain who are invited to an event to share their research with peers.
 This software is intended for institutions/organizations who host workshops.

+Installation instructions below.

 ### Current Features
 * Workshop data is imported via calls to an external API.